 Move the dishwasher out from beneath the counter.
 Ask a friend to carefully push the drain line through the holes in the cupboards as you pull the dishwasher out.
 This ensures the dishwasher doesn't get caught up in the connections.

 Secure the dishwasher door and any loose wires by binding them with a strong tape or tying them with rope.
 Doors and wires can be damaged during transport if not properly contained.
-Wrap the entire machine in bubble wrap or layers of soft sheets to protect the machine's structure.
+Wrap the entire machine in bubble paper or layers of soft sheets to protect the machine's structure.

 Carry the dishwasher through your home and out the front door with the help of a friend.
 It's usually easiest to carry a dishwasher in a vertical position with one person at each end.
 Thick gloves can make the process easier as the underside of dishwashers can have straight, sharp metal edges.